Gut microbiota: Geography

 Gut microbiome composition depends on the geographic origin of populations.
 Variations in a trade-off of Prevotella, the representation of the urease gene, and the representation of genes encoding glutamate synthase/degradation or other enzymes involved in amino acids degradation or vitamin biosynthesis show significant differences between populations from the US, Malawi, or Amerindian origin.

 The US population has a high representation of enzymes encoding the degradation of glutamine and enzymes involved in vitamin and lipoic acid biosynthesis; whereas Malawi and Amerindian populations have a high representation of enzymes encoding glutamate synthase and they also have an overrepresentation of α-amylase in their microbiomes.
 As the US population has a diet richer in fats than Amerindian or Malawian populations which have a corn-rich diet, the diet is probably the main determinant of the gut bacterial composition.

 Further studies have indicated a large difference in the composition of microbiota between European and rural African children.
 The fecal bacteria of children from Florence were compared to that of children from the small rural village of Boulpon in Burkina Faso.
 The diet of a typical child living in this village is largely lacking in fats and animal proteins and rich in polysaccharides and plant proteins.
 The fecal bacteria of European children were dominated by Firmicutes and showed a marked reduction in biodiversity, while the fecal bacteria of the Boulpon children was dominated by Bacteroidetes.
 The increased biodiversity and different composition of the gut microbiome in African populations may aid in the digestion of normally indigestible plant polysaccharides and also may result in a reduced incidence of non-infectious colonic diseases.
+Studies of hunter-gatherer populations have further demonstrated the impact of subsistence strategy on gut microbiome composition.
+Research on the Hadza, a hunter-gatherer community in Tanzania, found significantly greater microbial diversity compared to Italian controls, with enrichment in taxa such as Treponema, Prevotella, and unclassified Bacteroidetes associated with the fermentation of fibrous plant foods.
+Similarly, analysis of the gut microbiome of Yanomami Amerindians in Venezuela, a community with no prior documented contact with Western populations, revealed the highest level of bacterial diversity recorded in a human group.
+This suggests that industrialization and Western diets are associated with a progressive loss of ancestral microbial diversity.

 On a smaller scale, it has been shown that sharing numerous common environmental exposures in a family is a strong determinant of individual microbiome composition.
 This effect has no genetic influence and it is consistently observed in culturally different populations.